 Whole life policies, which are more expensive than term life policies, also tend to keep the same rate throughout your life.
 With whole life, you also pay less when you are young because it is likely that you will be paying premiums for longer if you buy the policy when you are younger.
-(Click here to Download the Tomorrow app, affordable life insurance to protect your family is only minutes away)
+(Click here to get affordable life insurance to protect your family is only minutes away)

 There’s another element that must be considered when you are thinking of buying an individual life insurance policy.
 For many insurance policies, the insurance companies rely on a thorough medical exam to set your policy premium and assess their risk.
 While some policies don’t require a medical exam (these policies are called simplified issue), the coverage amounts available tend to be much lower.

 Although some folks stay healthy throughout their life, health issues tend to increase as we age.
 There are some conditions that will increase your life insurance premiums—high blood pressure, high cholesterol, weight problems, asthma, type 2 diabetes, cancer, sleep apnea, heart disease, and depression are a few.
 Even if you’re healthy, if a sibling or parent has any of these issues it may impact your premium.

 The life insurance health exam is a one-time thing—it’s only done to decide whether you qualify for life insurance and how much you should pay if you do.

 You can avoid paying higher premiums by getting life insurance when you are younger and healthier.
 Some health problems may start when you start having a family, so it might be worth buying a policy before you have children.